 We are fundraising to build a ten-bed specialist palliative care facility with day-care and complementary therapies for the people of Great Yarmouth & Waveney.
-Currently we have over 7 acres of land on the Gorleston/Hopton border in Norfolk, UK.
-We have architectural plans, planning permission and are beginning the pre-tendering process.
+Currently we have 7.54 acres of land on the Gorleston/Hopton border in Norfolk, UK.
+We have architectural plans, have met with planning conditions and are beginning the pre-tendering process.
 We can not build Margaret Chadd House without your help.And this is how it all began…

 The Charity began life in January 2007 when a group of like-minded local people came together as the founding trustees, determined to provide inpatient and day-care specialist palliative care facilities for terminally ill people in the Yarmouth and Waveney area where there has never been a hospice, and where there were no other plans to provide one.

 East Coast Hospice (ECH) was registered as a charity (No. 1129631) and incorporated as a Company Limited by Guarantee (No. 06792702) in January 2009.
 We are local people passionate to improve palliative care in our community.

 Throughout the charity’s life, we have consulted with as many people and agencies as possible with the aim of working in partnership when we become service-providers.
 There have been a number of working parties looking at different aspects of end-of-life care, the main one being the Marie Curie Delivering Choice Programme.
 The document that came from this programme was exceptionally well-written which highlighted many areas that needed improvement, one of which was the need for a hospice.

 Currently we own 7.54 acres of land in a rural and peaceful location between Gorleston and Hopton.
 We have full planning permission for our hospice which has been designed by Henry Kelf, an award-winning local architect.